SAP/project-kb/prospector/evaluation/README.md

 # Evaluate Prospector

-This folder contains the scripts used for evaluating Prospector's reports (created and used in Summer 2024).
+This folder contains the scripts used for evaluating Prospector's reports and data needed for it (created and used in Summer 2024).
 The folder is structured as follows:

 1. **Data** folder: contains input data, Prospector reports and results of the analysis of the Prospector reports.
 2. **Scripts**: The scripts used for running Prospector on a batch of CVEs, and for analysing the created reports.